saiducode/Ohmusic/Readme.md

 ## **Backlog**

-Linkear API de Bandcamp para merchansing o Songkick para eventos
+Link Bandcamp API de Bandcamp in order to show merchandising and Songclick API to show events.
+Favorites button, with counter.

 ## **Data structure**